taivlam/cps140/README.md

 ## Other Implementations

 * Unstructured and rambling notes for each of the chapters

-## To Do

-I want to have the following:
-* Implement a simple CSS dark theme across all pages that aren't the JavaJam Coffee House pages.
+* Implement a simple CSS dark theme across home page and all Weekly Notes (Chapter 10 and Chapter 12 are left alone with their respective embedded CSS)

 ## License